ITU-BDSA2025-GROUP-24/Chirp/docs/report.md

     dotnet user-secrets set "AzureStorage__ConnectionString" "[insert connection string]"

-Here, `[insert connection string]` should be replaced with an Azure Storage connection string.
-If the user are not in possession of the connection string, we have implemented a Note that the connection string must be entered as one continuous string.
+The placeholder [insert connection string] should be replaced with your Azure Storage connection string.
+For security reasons, the actual connection string has been shared with the course leader through a secure channel outside of GitHub.

+**Important:** When entering the connection string, ensure it is formatted as a single, unbroken line of text.

 Once the user secret has been created, the program can be run from the same directory using one of the following commands: